ppanko/PcAux/CONTRIBUTING.md

 * Create a feature branch (preferably named in accordance to the bug/feature you are addressing).
 * Pull down your branched fork of PcAux to your local machine.
 * Make the necessary change in your user fork of PcAux.
 * Change the modification date of any scripts you have altered (and in the DESCRIPTION file) and add yourself as a contributor, if you are not already one.
 Address the relevant changes that you have made in the [Changelog](https://github.com/PcAux-Package/PcAux/blob/develop/CHANGELOG.md).
+Make sure to change the date listed in the Changelog as well.
 * Check that the package still works after you have made your changes using either `R CMD check` or `devtools::check()`.
 * Run the unit tests that are in the `test` directory, and if you are adding a new feature, write the appropriate tests to the `unitTests.R` script.
 You will need to build and install the package to run the unit tests.
 * Push the changes to your feature branch.